Science and technology in Israel: Computer engineering

 Optics, electro-optics, and lasers are significant fields and Israel produces fiber-optics, electro-optic inspection systems for printed circuit boards, thermal imaging night-vision systems, and electro-optics-based robotic manufacturing systems.
 Research into robotics first began in the late 1970s, has resulted in the production of robots designed to perform a wide variety of computer aided manufacturing tasks, including diamond polishing, welding, packing, and building.
 Research is also conducted in the application of artificial intelligence to robots.

 Israel's Weizmann Institute of Science and Technion – Israel Institute of Technology are ranked among the top 20 academic institutions in the world in computer science.
-An Israeli, CEO and president of M-Systems, Dov Moran, invented the first flash drive in 1998.
+An Israeli electronics engineer and businessman who was the founder, chief executive officer, and president of M-Systems, Dov Moran, invented the first flash drive in 1998.

 Cybersecurity

-In November 2010, the Israeli prime minister entrusted a task force with responsibility for formulating national plans to place Israel among the top five countries in the world for cybersecurity.
+In November 2010, the Israeli prime minister Benjamin Netanyahu entrusted a task force with responsibility for formulating national plans to place Israel among the top five countries in the world for cybersecurity.
 On 7 August 2011, the government approved the establishment of the National Cyber Bureau to promote the Israeli cyberdefence industry.
 The bureau is based in the Prime Minister's Office.
 The National Cyber Bureau allocated NIS 180 million (circa US$50 million) over 2012–2014 to encourage cyber research and dual military–civilian R&D; the funding is also being used to develop human capital, including through the creation of cybersecurity centres at Israeli universities that are funded jointly by the National Cyber Bureau and the universities themselves.

 In January 2014, the prime minister launched CyberSpark, Israel's cyber innovation park, as part of plans to turn Israel into a global cyber hub.
 Located in the city of Beer-Sheva to foster economic development in southern Israel, CyberSpark is a geographical cluster of leading cyber companies, multinational corporations and universities, involving Ben Gurion University of the Negev, technology defence units, specialized educational platforms and the national Cyber Event Readiness Team.

 About half of the firms in CyberSpark are Israeli, mostly small to medium-sized.
-Multinational companies operating in CyberSpark include EMC2, IBM, Lockheed Martin and Deutsche Telekom.
+Multinational companies operating in CyberSpark include EMC2, IBM, Lockheed Martin, and Deutsche Telekom.
 PayPal recently acquired the Israeli start-up CyActive and has since announced plans to set up its second Israeli research centre in CyberSpark, with a focus on cybersecurity.
 This acquisition is just one of the many Israeli cybersecurity start-ups acquired by multinational companies in the past few years.
 Major acquisitions of Israeli start-ups in 2014 include Intellinx, purchased by Bottomline Technologies, and Cyvera, purchased by Palo Alto Networks.